ababic/django-cogwheels/docs/source/usage/index.rst

 This namespacing of settings is important, as it helps users of your app to remember which app their settings apply to, and also helps to prevent setting name clashes between apps.

-Coghwheels uses the Python path of your ``conf`` app to generate a unique prefix for each settings helper.
+Cogwheels uses the Python path of your ``conf`` app to generate a unique prefix for each settings helper.
 You can find out what this prefix is by calling the settings helper's ``get_prefix()`` method, like so:

 .. code-block:: console